-Students must achieve a grade of at least 2.0 or higher in each ABM and FIM and EEP course referenced in items 3. a. and in courses taken to fulfill requirements 3. b., 3. c., and 3. d.
+Students must achieve a grade of at least 2.0 or higher in each ABM and FIM and EEM course referenced in items 3. a. and in courses taken to fulfill requirements 3. b. and 3. c.

 Agribusiness Management 435 may be used to fulfill requirement 3. b. if it is not used to fulfill requirement 3. c.